BBITWestin/CI-CD-Pipeline-Challenges/Research_Overview.md

 32. What is our tolerance for warnings on the frontend and backend?

 ```
-...ZERO TOLERANCE!!!!
 But there will simply be warning that we might not be able to avoid...
 For a warning to be acceptable it must be approved by team?
 ```

 33. Should we create user guides?